ynput/ayon-usd-resolver/README.md

 TF_DEBUG:
 - This variable allows you to choose what Debug messages will be printed.
  	- In the CPP files, you might find TF_DEBUG().Msg();  and one of the two Enum Values AYONUSDRESOLVER_RESOLVER or AYONUSDRESOLVER_RESOLVER_CONTEXT these allow you to select what debug messages will be printed.
-   	- If you want the resolver to be silent, then you can just leave this value empty.
+   	- If you want the resolver to be silent, then you can leave this value empty.
 It's best practice to keep it in your env variable setup, just in case.

 LD_LIBRARY_PATH:
 - it describes where the C++ dynamic library files can be found for the resolver.